Opticcss/Opticcss.github.io/_posts/2021-07-01-Short Term Fourier Transformation (STFT) with Implementation.md

 \end{equation}
 $$

-​	Hence, the calculation is realized by
+​	Hence, the calculation is realized by following functions, which includes the periodic and symmetric Hanning window, note that for the periodic one, the results should include a $0$ term as its head, as shown in the equation.

 ```julia
 # for calculating the hanning window samples